irahulone/roboteq_core/README.md

 # roboteq_core

-Python script that interacts with the onboard roboteq controller and pulls live data
+Python script that interacts with the onboard roboteq controller and pulls data in near real-time

-### Installation
+## Installation

 Clone the repository:
 ```
 git clone git@github.com:irahulone/roboteq_core.git
 ```
-### File Description
+## File Description
-[main.py](/src/roboteq_package/roboteq_package/main.py) - Start of python program.<br>
+[main.py](/roboteq_core/main.py) - Start of live data gathering.<br>
-[connect.py](/src/roboteq_package/roboteq_package/connect.py) - Methods that involve connecting and sending read and write requests to the component of interest.<br>
+[connect.py](/roboteq_core/connect.py) - Methods that involve connecting and sending read and write requests to the component of interest.<br>
-[status.py](/src/roboteq_package/roboteq_package/status.py) - Contains all methods used to get the status of a component such as getting the 12v battery reading or velocity reading from drive units.<br>
+[status.py](/roboteq_core/status.py) - Contains all methods used to get the status of a component such as getting the 12v battery reading or velocity reading from drive units.<br>
-[publishers/battery.py](/src/roboteq_package/roboteq_package/publishers/battery.py) - Publisher that broadcasts battery voltage readings to a topic<br>
+[publishers/battery.py](/roboteq_core/publishers/battery.py) - Publisher that broadcasts battery voltage readings to a topic.<br>
-[publishers/drive_inverter.py](/src/roboteq_package/roboteq_package/publishers/drive_unit) - Publisher that broadcasts velocity of drive units.<br>
+[publishers/drive_inverter.py](/roboteq_core/publishers/drive_unit.py) - Publisher that broadcasts velocity of drive units.<br>
+[publishers/shell_user_ip.py](/roboteq_core/publishers/shell_user_ip.py) - Publisher that broadcasts the user and IP address of the robot.<br>
-[subscribers/move.py](/src/roboteq_package/roboteq_package/subscribers/move.py) - Subscriber that listens to the topic that broadcasts kinematic values and converts them to move commands that are sent to the motors.<br>
+[subscribers/move.py](/roboteq_core/subscribers/move.py) - Subscriber that listens to the topic that broadcasts kinematic values and converts them to move commands that are sent to the motors.<br>

+## Open Loop Testing
-### Execution end to end example
+#### Execution end to end example
 Window 1 (vehicle side): Start teleop_core
 ```commandline
 ssh edu-robot-1@<ip_address>